Low-Carb Foods – What to Eat

 Eat All You Like

-- Berries: Okay in moderation, if you are not a super strict or sensitive.
+- Berries: Okay in moderation, if you are not super strict or sensitive.
 Great with whipped cream.

 Read the nutrition label in the grocery store.